 Because bell peppers need to still well hydrated and are very sensitive to moisture loss, we further recommend that you include a damp cloth or paper towel in the vegetable compartment to help the peppers retain their moisture.
 Do not cut out the bell pepper stem prior to storage in the refrigerator.
 Bell peppers are especially sensitive to moisture loss through this stem (calyx) portion and are more susceptible to chilling injury if the stem is removed.
 Sweet peppers can be frozen without first being blanched.
 It is better to freeze them whole since there will be less exposure to air which can degrade both their nutrient content and flavor.

-Before closing this section on bell peppers nutrients and refrigeration, we would like to add one possible exception to the refrigeration rule.
-If you have purchased a variety of bell pepper that is still mostly green yet in the process of changing color, and you prefer to let the new color-related nutrients develop more fully, you may want to keep the bell pepper for a day or two at room temperature rather than placing it in your refrigerator.
+Before closing this section on bell peppers, nutrients and refrigeration, we would like to add one exception to the refrigeration rule.
+If you have purchased a variety of bell pepper that is still mostly green yet in changing color, and you prefer to let the new color-related nutrients develop more fully, keep the bell pepper for a day or two at room temperature rather than placing it in your refrigerator.
 At a temperature of about 68F/20C, your bell pepper can proceed more quickly with its change in color.
-For example, if you are wanting to focus on carotenoid intake, a bell pepper variety that is ready to change color from green to yellow or orange should be able to develop its carotenoid content more quickly at room temperature than inside of your refrigerator.
+For example, if you want to focus on carotenoid intake, a bell pepper variety ready to change color from green to yellow or orange should be able to develop its carotenoid content more quickly at room temperature than inside of your refrigerator.